 For more severe injuries, such as a complete tear of the ligaments, ankle joint replacement surgery may be necessary to repair the damaged ligament.
 Surgery is typically followed by a period of immobilization to allow the ankle to heal.

 In addition to these treatment options, it is important to follow up with a foot and ankle specialist for ongoing care and monitoring.
 This may include further physical therapy or other treatments to help manage pain and swelling, and to prevent further injury to the ankle.

 In summary, treatment for a torn ankle ligament usually involves rest, ice, compression, and elevation in the first 48 hours following the injury.
 Physical therapy and strengthening exercises can also help improve range of motion and rebuild the damaged ligament.
 Consult with a foot and ankle specialist for personalized treatment and ongoing care.

-Certified Foot and Ankle Specialists have expert podiatrists and surgeons who can diagnose your foot or ankle condition accurately to determine the appropriate treatment.
+Certified Foot and Ankle Specialists have expert podiatrists and surgeons in boca raton, florida who can diagnose your foot or ankle condition accurately to determine the appropriate treatment.
 We guide you through the entire process of minimally invasive procedures, ensuring you know what to expect.
 Book your appointment today by calling (855) 317-5080.